 The album closes with Joy To The World, which opens with guitar and piano.
 Dolly’s vocals are backed again by The New Salem Methodist Church congregation, and they are joined by The Christ Church Pentecostal Choir, all of which gives a great range of vocal and depth.
 The album closes, just as it opened, with The New Salem Methodist Church congregation singing with their piano, and Dolly giving a Christmas message of love.

 This feels like a short album, but it’s simply a wonderfully cosy, sweet, Christmas album, and Dolly makes it the perfect Christmas gift.
-And if that wasn’t enough, Dolly released it (like her previous Christmas album with Kenny), with a TV special, which is definitely worth a watch (see above).
+And if that wasn’t enough, Dolly released it (like her previous Christmas album with the late Kenny Rogers), with a TV special, which is definitely worth a watch (see above).

 Every one of the 5 stars are deserved, and I wish there was a 6th.
 Essential listening.